hanishkvc/prgs-hw-dsoquad-plotter/readme.rst

   * ex: for 9600 buad rate, simply specify 1/9600

-* Inturn the logic also allows one to specify a markers string to help guide the identification of the data bits and their bit positions, as well as non data bits (control/sync/...) bits like start, stop, any others (just print those bit, if needed).
+* Inturn the logic also allows one to specify a guideMarkersString to help guide the identification of the data bits and their bit positions, as well as non data bits (control/sync/...) bits like start, stop, any others (just print those bit, if needed).
 And the same will be used to decode / guess the significance of binary